paul-adam/TS-UNB-Lib-STM32/README.md

-# TS-UNB-Lib-STM32WB55_NUCLEO
+# TS-UNB-Lib-STM32

-Implementation of TS-UNB-Lib on STM32WB55 nucleo board
+Implementation of TS-UNB-Lib on STM32 micro controllers